diffplug/matfilerw/README.md

 <!---freshmark /shields -->

 JMatIO is a library which allows reading and writing MAT files.
 Have a look at [MatIOTest.java](src/test/java/com/jmatio/test/MatIOTest.java?ts=4) to see each part in use.

+As far as compatibility, the TL;DR is that it will work with any MAT-File with default savings.
+The dirty details are that this library works with `v6` and `v7`, but not `v4` or `v7.3`.

+* v4 is the default format before R8
+* v6 is the default format from R8 to R13
+* v7 is the default format from R14 to present (every R20XXX release)
+* MATLAB does not export to v7.3 by default.
+* The [Mathworks website](http://www.mathworks.com/help/matlab/import_export/mat-file-versions.html?refresh=true) has more details.

 ## Acknowledgements